frankchoongsaeng/type-conformity/README.md

 }
 ```

-Here, `asObject` creates a decoder for objects, and withField specifies the fields and their respective decoders.
-The resulting asPerson can then be used to validate objects with a name string field and an age number field.
+Here, `asObject` creates a decoder for objects, and `withField` specifies the fields and their respective decoders.
+The resulting `asPerson` decoder can then be used to validate objects with a name-string-field and an age-number-field.

 ### Custom Decoders